- What are applied and practicing anthropology?

 What is the First Year Review?

 Every spring semester the first-year cohort's progress and project/thesis proposals will be reviewed by a faculty panel (comprised of the department's graduate committee).
 Prior to this panel review, students will be asked to finalize and submit their thesis/project proposals attached to a memorandum of understanding (MOU) listing potential committee members.
 The faculty panel will review these research proposals, confer on student progress, and discuss any concerns with the student.
 Students may change the MOU later in consultation with their committee, but the goal is for every student to have a working MOU/proposal by the end of first year.
-The faculty panel will review student proposals, confer on student progress, and discuss any concerns with the individual student.
+The faculty panel will review student proposals, confer on student progress, and discuss any concerns with the student.
+Students may change the MOU later in consultation with their committee, but the goal is for every student to have a working MOU/proposal by the end of first year.
 The committee will provide written evaluations, including ratings and feedback on content, to students 3-5 weeks after the submission deadline, typically mid-semester.
 Within 2-4 weeks of notification to the student, the First Year Review panel will be held to allow private meetings between each student and the committee.
 At the panel review, students have opportunity to provide a written response to the faculty evaluation for their file, discuss matters of concern or questions, and finalize which faculty will serve on the three-person thesis/project committee.
 Students are expected to speak directly to how they will improve their proposals in the areas identified by faculty reviewers as being in need of improvement.
 All students in the first year of the MA are advised to carefully read and follow the procedures in the First Year Review Policy.

-General university requirements for admission to candidacy for the MA degree include the satisfactory completion of the English Writing Competency Requirements are outlined in detail in the Academic Regulations section of this catalog.
-Students typically meet the requirement by completing ANTH 230.
-After the completion of 9 units in the graduate program, completion of the English Writing Competency Requirements, and completion of a project or thesis proposal the students’ work will be evaluated by the department’s graduate committee.
-To advance to candidancy, it is the student's responsibility to complete the approriate GAPE form and submit it to the graduate coordinator.
+General university requirements for admission to candidacy for the MA degree include satisfactory completion of the First Year Review process and the satisfactory completion of the Graduation Writing Assessment Requirements (fulfilled by successful completion of ANTH 230).
+Once a student meets these criteria, it is their responsibility to complete the appropriate Graduate Admissions and Program Evaluation (GAPE) form and submit it to the graduate coordinator.
 The deadlines for this form each semester are posted to the GAPE website (http://www.sjsu.edu/gape/current_students/deadlines/).
 If the performance of the student is satisfactory and the student is considered to be a potentially competent and mature practitioner, he or she will be advanced to candidacy.
 Students who fail to meet the expected standards will be terminated from the program.

 How do I apply for graduation?

-Who is the Graduate Coordinator and what does he or she do?
+Who is the Graduate Coordinator and what do they do?

 Graduate Coordinator is A.J.
 Faas (408-924-5732), firstname.lastname@example.org.
-The graduate coordinator is responsible for facilitating the discussions that ideally result in a high quality program that meets student needs, while conforming to the faculty’s beliefs about what is good practice.
+The graduate coordinator is responsible for facilitating the discussions that result in a high quality program that meets student needs, while conforming to the faculty’s beliefs about what is good practice.
 The graduate faculty members are committed to working collaboratively on developing and teaching the curriculum; the coordinator facilitates those discussions.
-The graduate coordinator is also responsible for making sure that practices in the department are consistent with those of the university so students can graduate in a timely manner.
-He or she is also responsible for handling the nuts and bolts of admitting students and helping students work effectively with Graduate Admissions and Program Evaluations and Graduate Studies & Research.
-The graduate coordinator is here to help students understand the program requirements and to make sure individual students are following them, but your interests may not be the same as the coordinator’s and you are encouraged to seek out those faculty members who can best help you meet your educational objectives.
+The Graduate Coordinator is also responsible for making sure that practices in the department are consistent with those of the university so students can graduate in a timely manner.
+They are also responsible for handling the nuts and bolts of admitting students and helping students work effectively with Graduate Admissions and Program Evaluations and Graduate Studies & Research.
+The Graduate Coordinator is here to help students understand the program requirements and to make sure individual students are following them, but your interests may not be the same as the coordinator’s and you are encouraged to seek out those faculty members who can best help you meet your educational objectives.

 How can I best work with the faculty?

-Faculty members are very busy, often juggling commitments to numerous students and colleagues.
 Once a faculty member has agreed to work with you as a committee chair or member, you will work closely to develop your project proposal and final report/thesis.
-Please respect faculty time by submitting well-edited and carefully constructed papers, and providing drafts well in advance of department or university deadlines.
+Please respect facutly time by submitting well-edited and carefully constructed papers, and providing drafts well in advance of department or university deadlines.
 Be aware that the standard time to expect full feedback from faculty on proposals may be three weeks, and on final report/thesis drafts may be up to six weeks.

 Remember, too, that being in a graduate program is different than being in many undergraduate ones.
 Attendance and participation in classes is expected and few classes will be lecture format.
 As students, you will be playing a large role in leading and participating in class discussions.
 Obviously, the faculty expects that you will be prepared for class.